Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Results

+{Perhaps reporting FDR and FNR would have been more informative, but we reported FCDR and FCNR because they were less sensitive to $\Omega_{12}$ being approximated rather than known in this particular example.
+See \cref{app:simulation_from_model} for an example where $\Omega_{12}$ is known so FDR and FNR could be calculated.}

-\paragraph*{Remark} We note that LaDynS is capable of estimating amplitude lead-lag relationships between two high-dimensional oscillatory time-series even if there is no coherence or phase locking between them, as reported in \cref{app:simulation_no_coh}.
-We demonstrated this using simulated data from the model in \cref{sec:simulation_from_SSM}, modified so it would induce amplitude lead-lag relationships without inducing phase correlations between the simulated pair of time-series.
-This shows that LaDynS estimates lead-lag relationships based on correlations between the amplitudes of signals rather than from other sources of correlations, which is a defining feature of the method.
+{\it Remark. \,\, } A defining feature of LaDynS is that it is capable of estimating amplitude lead-lag relationships between two high-dimensional oscillatory time-series even if there is no other source of correlations, such as coherence or phase locking, between them.
+We demonstrated this in \cref{app:simulation_no_coh} using simulated data from the model in this section, modified so it would induce amplitude lead-lag relationships without inducing phase correlations between the simulated pair of time-series.